-Florida: Solving the high rate of passenger rail incidents
+Florida: Solving a high rate of passenger rail incidents

-CPCS study suggests how to make passenger rail service safer for everybody.
+CPCS study for Florida state legislature suggests how to make passenger rail service safer for everybody.

-In 2017 alone, the State of Florida reported 40 deaths due to collisions with high-speed passenger rail trains.
+Between 2017 and 2018, the State of Florida reported 40 deaths due to collisions with high-speed passenger rail trains.
 That’s four times the national average in terms of death per miles travelled.

-The mandate was straightforward: find the causes of the curiously high rate of passenger rail incidents in Florida and provide legislative and technical solutions.
+The mandate was to find the causes of the curiously high rate of passenger rail incidents in Florida and provide legislative and technical solutions.